-We have all heard how to much ultraviolet (UV) radiation i.e. sun exposure can damage the skin, frequent burns can increase the risk of skin cancer, cause premature aging, wrinkles, and more.
+We have all heard how too much ultraviolet (UV) radiation i.e. sun exposure can damage the skin, frequent burns can increase the risk of skin cancer, cause premature aging, wrinkles, and more.
 But a lack of sun exposure can cause a vitamin D deficiency.
 So how do we maximize our time in the sun to get the health benefits while minimizing the negatives of over-exposure?

 The Bottom Line for me….How do I get to stay in the garden longer?

-There are two primary sun rays Ultraviolet A (UVA) which can cause premature aging, sunspots, wrinkle and believed to increase our risk of skin cancer.
+There are two primary sun rays Ultraviolet A (UVA) which can cause premature aging, sunspots, wrinkle, and believed to increase our risk of skin cancer.
 These we want to screen or block.
-The Ultraviolet B (UVB) stimulates the Vitamin D production on our skin.
+Ultraviolet B (UVB) stimulates Vitamin D production on our skin.
 Getting the optimum vitamin D from sun exposure is different for each person based on skin color and condition.
 The rule is DON’T get burned….when your skin begins to turn pink you’ve had enough for the day.

 This is just to enlighten there is no need to fear the sun.
 The sun is crucial to life on the planet for plants, animals, and our survival.

-Many commercially available sunscreens/sunblock’s screen out the UVB which are beneficial to us and don’t screen out the UVA the one’s we want to avoid.
+Many commercially available sunscreens/sunblock’s screen out the UVB which are beneficial to us and don’t screen out the UVA the ones we want to avoid.
 I don’t have the perfect answer but I will share some of the tips I use.
 I stopped liquid and spray-on sunscreens several years ago simply because I am not a chemist and could never figure out the controversy about the safety of the ingredients.
 I started looking for alternative ways to protect myself.

-Fatty Oils with SPF include: wheat germ, olive oil, macadamia nut oil, jojoba, almond oil, grapeseed oil, avocado oil, sea buckthorn oil, hemp seed oil, and coconut oil.
+Fatty Oils with SPF include wheat germ, olive oil, macadamia nut oil, jojoba, almond oil, grapeseed oil, avocado oil, sea buckthorn oil, hemp seed oil, and coconut oil.
 These range from SPF 4-30 depending on which resources I reference and what other ingredients in the blend.

 Essential Oils: Raspberry Seed oil SPF of 25-50, Carrot seed oil SPF factor is 35-40, peppermint oil SPF 7, tulsi holy basil oil SPF 7, lavender oil SPF 6-30, eucalyptus oil SPF 3, tea tree oil SPF 2, sandalwood oil SPF 30 (avoid all citrus oils on area’s exposed to the sun – they are phototoxic and can cause skin discoloration or an essential oil burn).